rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 PERSONAL PRONOUNS, the former of which is the focus of this treatise.
-Within the range of morphological adnominal-person marking there are ﬁve major clusters that may be identiﬁed as targets: (i) NOUN PHRASES; (ii) QUANTIFIERS; (iii) PERSONAL PRONOUNS; (iv) ADPOSITIONAL PHRASES, and (v) NON-FINITE PHRASES in %Om.
+Within the range of morphological adnominal-person marking there are ﬁve major clusters that may be identiﬁed as targets: (i) NOUN PHRASES; (ii) QUANTIFIERS; (iii) PERSONAL PRONOUNS; (iv) ADPOSITIONAL PHRASES, and (v) NON-FINITE PHRASES in *-Om*.
 Noun and nonﬁnite phrases exhibit variation in adnominal person marking with strategies allowing for lexical, afﬁxal or both types simultaneously.
 Quantiﬁers attest to an obligatory afﬁxal marking of the controller/possessor and disallow lexical marking of cross-referential adnominal person.
 Personal pronouns disallow afﬁxal marking in the nominative, whereas in the oblique cases the standard language attests obligatory adnominal-person afﬁxes.
 And